abrjak/JavaBasics/README.md

 2. Install it with Standard-Settings (Git-GUI is not really necessary, but it's a nice tool.
 In this Tutorial, only the Git Bash - Console is used and it's commands explained though)
 3. Create a folder named 'workspace_javabasics' at a Location of your Choice (e.g. C:\dev\projects\workspace_javabascis)
 4. Open Eclipse and search for this folder to use as a Workspace.

 [_Hint: Copy-Paste the Eclipse-Shortcut from your Desktop > Rename it to 'JavaBasics' > Right-Click > Properties > Add '-data [your workspace-path]' behind what's written in the Goal-Field > Now you have an Eclipse-Shortcut that always opens this Workspace_]

+#### Cloning with Eclipse

-5. In Eclipse, click the Window-Icon with the Plus in the top right corner, choose Git and Open this Perspective.
+1. In Eclipse, click the Window-Icon with the Plus in the top right corner, choose Git and Open this Perspective.
-6. In the Git-Perspective, Click 'Clone a Git repository' and enter the URL to this Git there.
+2. In the Git-Perspective, Click 'Clone a Git repository' and enter the URL to this Git there.
 I'd also advise you to fill out the User- and Password-Fields with your GIt-Credentials as well.
+3. Right-Click on the cloned Repository and choose 'import Projects' > Import JavaBasics with default Settings > You're good to go.

+#### Cloning with Git Bash

+tbd

+## In which order you should work through this Project

+I suggest working through the packages the following order:

+- ch.baloise.it.theory
+- ch.baloise.it.helloworld
+- ch.baloise.it.helloname
+- ch.baloise.it.calculator
+	- Addition
+	- SubtractionExercise
+	- CalculatorExercise
+- ch.baloise.it.finance
+	- ContinuityExample
+	- FinanceToolExercise
+- ch.baloise.it.acessibility
+	- ClassVariables
+	- ClassVariablesTest
 ### tbd